davidjamesstone/brave/README.md

 Super simple library that helps with building websites.

 Features:
+- Attaches JS behaviors to DOM elements
 - Backbone-like component definitions
 - jQuery-like like event delegation
-- Angular-like scopes and controllers
+- Angular-like scopes
-- Easy element referencing in controllers
+- Easy element referencing using aliases
+- Unobtrusive.
+DOM attribute based selectors

 So, what does it do?